sigscale/rim/README.md

 # [SigScale](http://www.sigscale.org) Resource Inventory Management (RIM)

-SigScale RIM is designed designed for communications service providers (CSP) to manage their physical and logical network resources.
+SigScale RIM is designed for communications service providers (CSP) to manage an enterpise wide inventory of physical and logical network resources.
+The initial focus is on managed objects (MO) in support of fault and performance management (FM & PM).
+Fault events and performance measurements reference MOs by distinguished name (DN).
+The DN of an alarm or measurement may be looked up to get detailed inventory and configuration information for an MO.

 The information model is based on
 [TM Forum](https://www.tmforum.org)
 [SID](https://www.tmforum.org/information-framework-sid/)
-and 3GPP Network Resource Models ([NRM](https://webapp.etsi.org/key/key.asp?GSMSpecPart1=32&GSMSpecPart2=622&Search=search)).
+and [3GPP](http://www.3gpp.org) Network Resource Models ([NRM](https://webapp.etsi.org/key/key.asp?GSMSpecPart1=32&GSMSpecPart2=622&Search=search)).

 ### Graphical User Interface (GUI)